Learn something new every day

 An inline fuel pump can take on different forms.
-One type of inline fuel pump found in most modern fuel-injected vehicles can be found inside of the vehicle's fuel tank.
+One type found in most modern fuel-injected vehicles can be found inside of the vehicle's fuel tank.
 The fuel pump actually sits in the fuel tank and connects to the fuel line inside of the tank.
-Another type of inline fuel pump can be found mounted along a vehicle's frame or chassis.
+Another type can be found mounted along a vehicle's frame or chassis.
 This type of fuel line is often found on carbureted vehicles as well as high-performance vehicles.

 The difference between an inline fuel pump and the traditional fuel pump is that a traditional fuel pump attaches to the engine block.
 This type of pump is typically driven off of the camshaft via an eccentric wheel.
 The wheel is attached to the camshaft in a matter which allows it to operate in an oblong circle.
 As the fuel pump arm rides on the wheel, it makes a pumping motion as the wheel wobbles up and down.
 An inline fuel pump is typically battery-operated and is wired into the vehicle's electrical system.

 One advantage the inline fuel pump has over the traditional block-mounted pump is the lack of heat-related vapor lock.
 As fuel is heated, it can tend to vaporize.
 This causes a condition known as vapor lock, where the pump can no longer pump and move the fuel to the engine.
 By locating the fuel pump away from the engine and mounting it in a location away from any heat source, this condition is rarely a factor in the pump's performance.
 Most inline fuel pump systems use a return line to bleed off excess fuel to the fuel tank, thereby relieving pressure and heat away from the fuel pump.